Uddeshya-Rawat/Todo-Project/README.md

 Features

-Add new tasks with ease
+1.Add new tasks with ease

-Update existing tasks to modify their content
+2.Update existing tasks to modify their content

-Delete tasks that are no longer needed
+3.Delete tasks that are no longer needed

-Mark tasks as complete to keep track of progress
+4.Mark tasks as complete to keep track of progress

-User-friendly interface with intuitive controls
+5.User-friendly interface with intuitive controls